HomeBlog

 RevOps teams with target account lists that need account-based demand generation, buying group activation and intent-informed campaigns at scale.

 INFUSE is a managed demand engine, not an Intelligent Resourcing-style Signal-Led Growth system.
 It suits teams that want buyer group demand activation managed for them.
-It is less suitable when the RevOps team wants IR-managed infrastructure installed inside its own stack.
+It is less suitable when the RevOps team wants a signal-led system built and run inside its own stack.

 Which alternative closes the specific pipeline gap